Starkku/MapTool/Conversion-Profile-Documentation.md

 GACNST|YACNST
 </pre>

-Will convert any objects, be it Infantry, Building, Aircraft, Vehicle or Terrain with ID GACNST on the processed maps to an object of same type with ID YACNST.
+All objects with ID `GACNST`, be it Infantry, Building, Aircraft, Vehicle or Terrain are replaced by an object of same type with ID `YACNST`.

 **Example #2**
 <pre>